AnoushaBaig/Hackhathon-Book/Ai-Robotics-Book/README.md

 ## Contributing

-We welcome contributions to improve and expand the AI Robotics Book.
+We welcome contributions to improve and expand the Physical-AI-Humanoid Robots.
 To contribute:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-section`)